pasientskyhosting/secure-mac-guide/README.md

 ![Mac screensaver](https://www.avisi.nl/assets/blog/wp-uploads/2014/03/screensaver.jpg "Macbook Screensaver Password")

 Before you alter the `sudo` and `authorization` files, you can verify everything works by enabling the screensaver first.
-If you cannot login from the screensaver while the Yubikey is not present, something is terrible wrong now and you should NOT continue.
+If you cannot login from the screensaver while the YubiKey is present, something is terrible wrong now and you should NOT continue.

-Use the screensaver to check both the Yubikeys before you proceed.
+Use the screensaver to check both the YubiKeys before you proceed.

 # Enable Yubikeylockd
-Yubikeylockd is a simple daemon that locks your computer (starts the scrensaver) when you unplug the Yubikey.
-This is ideal for when you leave the computer and you simply just take the Yubikey out and it will simply lock automatically.
+Yubikeylockd is a simple daemon that locks your computer (starts the screensaver) when you unplug the YubiKey.
+This is ideal for when you leave the computer and you simply just take the YubiKey out and it will simply lock automatically.

 To install Yubikeylockd, open a Terminal and enter the following command: